ABOUT PONYUP FOR GOOD

 What is PonyUp for Good?

-By-product benefits of this process include, the reduction of e-waste, the clearing of IT storage rooms across Australia, the provision of much required second hand technology to those not in a position to afford it new and a warm fuzzy feeling for all those who PonyUp for Good!
+Some of the by-product benefits of this process include, the reduction of e-waste to landfill, the clearing of IT storage rooms across Australia, the provision of much required second hand technology to those not in a position to afford it new - and a warm fuzzy feeling for all those who have PoniedUp for Good!

 What does PonyUp mean?